YounesN/GOMC_Manual_Web/input_file.rst

 - ``BONDS``
   - Quadratic expression describing bond stretching based on bond length (b) in Angstrom – Typically, it is ignored as bonds are rigid for Monte Carlo simulations.
-To specify that it is to be ignored, put a very large value i.e. "999999999999" for :math:`K_b`.

   ..
 Note:: GOMC does not sample bond stretch.
+To ignore the relative bond energy, set the :math:`K_b` to a large value i.e. "999999999999".

   .. figure:: _static/bonds.png

     Oscillations about the equilibrium bond length

 - ``ANGLES``
   - Describe the conformational lbehavior of an angle (:math:`\delta`) between three atoms, one of which is shared branch point to the other two.

-To fix any angle and ignore the related angle energy, put a very large value i.e. "999999999999" for :math:`K_\delta`.
+  ..
+Note:: To fix any angle and ignore the related angle energy, set the :math:`K_\theta` to a large value i.e. "999999999999".

   .. figure:: _static/angle.png